Transcendence and linear relations of $1$-periods: Dimensions of Period Spaces

-Not only for the proofs, but also for the very formulaton of the dimension formulas, we relie on the theory of $1$-motives introduced by Deligne, see \cite{hodge3}.
+The above qualitative theorems can be refined into an explicit computation of the dimension $\delta(M)$ of the $\Qbar$-vector space generated by the periods of a given $1$-motive $M$.
+The result depends on the subtle and very unexpected interplay between the constituents of $M$.
+Not only for the proofs, but also for the very formulation of the dimension formulas, we rely on the theory of $1$-motives introduced by Deligne; see \cite{hodge3}.
 They form an abelian category that captures all cohomological properties of algebraic varieties in degree $1$, including all one-dimensional periods.

 We review the basics: a $1$-motive over $\Qbar$ is a complex $M=[L\to G]$ where $G$ is a semi-abelian variety over $\Qbar$ and $L$ a free abelian group of finite rank.
 The map is a group homomorphism.
 As mentioned before, every $1$-motive has de Rham and singular realisations and a period isomorphism between them after extension of scalars to $\C$.